-Gooseberries are delicious and easy-to-grow soft fruit, with a choice of varieties for eating or cooking.
-They prefer a sunny spot and can be trained against wall to save space, making them ideal for smaller gardens.
-They can even be grown in containers.
+Gooseberries (Ribes uva-crispa) are delicious and easy-to-grow soft fruit, with a choice of varieties for eating or cooking.
+They can be grown in the ground, in containers or trained against a wall to save space, making them ideal for small plots.

 Jobs to do now